Luxury Ski Chalets Gstaad

 With over 170 km of cross-country trails, Gstaad is one of the most popular resorts for cross-country skiing in Switzerland.
 Four valleys, one glacier and the Sparenmoos offer a variety of trails for all levels of cross-country skiers.
 With magnificent mountain vistas and forests, both classic cross-country skiers and skating enthusiasts will enjoy the beauty of these trails.

-Eating and Drinking in Gstaad
+Summer in Gstaad

-Whilst you may prefer to dine privately in your Gstaad luxury chalet, there are a fantastic selection of restaurants to experience during your stay.
+Whilst you may prefer to dine privately in your Gstaad luxury chalet, there are in fact a fantastic selection of restaurants to experience during your stay.
 Several restaurants have been recommended by the Michelin guide including the classic French restaurant, La Bagatelle, and MEGU which specialises in Japanese cuisine.
 Sommet, the culinary flagship at the Alpina Gstaad, boasts one Michelin star and offers a sophisticated seasonal Signature set menu.

 When it comes to stopping for a spot of apres-ski before heading back to your Gstaad ski chalet, the options tend to be refined and sophisticated with chic cafes serving afternoon tea, cocktail lounges or elegant wine bars with live music.
 For full-on glamour, the GreenGo nightclub at Gstaad Palace is the place to go.